ESG Materiality Assessment | Takeda Pharmaceuticals

 Interviews and surveys with external stakeholders, including investors and analysts, NGOs, industry organizations, international organizations, corporate peers, customers and suppliers and professional services partners.

-Finally, the results were organized according to their importance to stakeholders and our business, with a select number of top-tier topics representing potential areas where we could demonstrate leadership.
-These were categorized into Patient, People and Planet, as well as the Management Fundamental Issues that are critical to making sure Takeda acts in line with our values and purpose.
-The draft prioritization matrix was reviewed, adjusted and validated by Takeda’s Sustainability Integration and Global Public Affairs teams.
+Finally, the results were organized according to their importance to stakeholders and our company, with a select number of top-tier topics representing potential areas where we could demonstrate leadership.
+These were categorized into Patient, People and Planet, as well as certain fundamental management issues that are critical to making sure Takeda acts in line with our values and purpose.
+The draft prioritization matrix was reviewed, adjusted and validated by our Sustainability Integration and Global Public Affairs teams.
 The resulting matrix was then used as an input to develop our corporate philosophy.

-Embedding material topics into our overall business operations and strategy ensures that we allocate resources and make choices in a way that helps us play our part in meeting major global challenges.
-We’ll continue to review our material topics on an ongoing basis instead of conducting new materiality assessments annually.
+Embedding important sustainability topics into our overall business operations and strategy ensures that we allocate resources and make choices in a way that helps us play our part in meeting major global challenges.
+We’ll continue to review these topics on an ongoing basis instead of conducting new materiality assessments annually.
 This will allow us flexibility so that as the marketplace matures and we make strides, we can pivot or stretch as needed.
 We’re committed to reporting our progress annually.